You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 • Ask your health care team what activities are safe for you.

 • Your treatment may have to be delayed if you have low platelets.
-Your health care team may recommend blood transfusion.
+Your health care team may recommend a blood transfusion.

 If you have signs of bleeding: